The ability to transfer Citi ThankYou Rewards to American Aadvantage has ended as of November 14, 2021.

 - In light of coronavirus American views this as an easy way to generate some revenue

-- American’s economics on the cost at which transfers make sense has changed; this could be due to the ways people redeem miles, planned devaluations, etc.
+- American’s economics on the cost at which transfers make sense has changed; this could be due to the ways people redeem miles, planned devaluations, accounting, etc.